mobicycle/Edison_Bluemix_HANA/node-red.md

 ##Install and edit "ibmiot in" node on Bluemix
   npm install node-red-contrib-scx-ibmiotapp@0.0.xx
+  Register your device on the platform  ....
+  Get device credentials
+  Generate API Key
+  Generate Token

 ###Receive device events
   In your IBM IoT Foundation Service Dashboard